JoshuaAziake/grid-stress-monitor/docs/decisions.md

 serving location (`/srv/`) also follows standard deployment practice — the deploy script is the explicit publishing step.
 Workflow: edit in repo, commit, run `scripts/deploy_frontend.sh` to publish.

+---

+## 2026-06-05 - Keep current SQL queries in Python script

+**Decision:** Keep duck curve, ramp rate, and renewable penetration analytics in SQL via Flask.
+Do not reimplement in C++.

+**Alternatives considered:** Reimplement aggregation logic in C++ using libpq, fetching raw rows from Postgres and computing averages and distributions in compiled code.

+**Reason:** At current and projected data volumes, Postgres handles these aggregations in milliseconds.
+SQL is the right tool for set-based aggregation — moving it to C++ would be premature optimization with no meaningful performance gain.
+C++ enters the project in Phase F for DC power flow and N-1 contingency screening, computations that SQL cannot perform at all.
+Keeping the boundary clean — SQL for aggregation, C++ for numerical methods — makes the architecture easier to reason about and avoids introducing complexity without justification.